Consorcio-Madrono/dataverse/doc/sphinx-guides/source/user/tabulardataingest/rdata.rst

 in the absence of an explicitly defined time zone, this value cannot be mapped to an exact point in real time.
-R handles times in the "Unix-style" way: the value is converted to the "seconds-since-the-Epoch" Greenwitch time (GMT or UTC) and the resulting numeric value is stored in the data file; time zone adjustments are made in real time as needed.
+R handles times in the "Unix-style" way: the value is converted to the "seconds-since-the-Epoch" Greenwich time (GMT or UTC) and the resulting numeric value is stored in the data file; time zone adjustments are made in real time as needed.